-Finally, CCRCs provide families with peace of mind that their loved one is well-cared for and living an active, healthy life.
+They offer families peace of mind.
+Finally, CCRCs provide loved ones with peace of mind that their loved one is well-cared for and living an active, healthy life.
 One of the hardest parts of watching our family members age can be witnessing their loss of freedom and self-sufficiency.
 But many families aren’t equipped to move their elderly family members into their homes and provide the kind of care that may be required.
 A CCRC allows seniors to live independently while still providing the social, medical and emotional support services they need.

 What are the potential challenges of living in a CCRC?

 They require adjusting to a new lifestyle.
 For many seniors, leaving their home and familiar territory may be a difficult transition.
 While CCRCs work hard to create a thriving, supportive senior community, moving into one still means adjusting to an entirely new lifestyle.

 Only older adults reside at CCRCs.
 A CCRC will be almost entirely composed of senior citizens.
 Some seniors may feel more comfortable living where there’s a mix of ages, from children to young adults and other retirees.